 In the advertising and marketing industry, research is used to identify and define marketing problems.
-Research is often incorporated into the following aspects of the advertising process:
+For instance, there is research involved in the following aspects of the advertising process:

 - Industry or competitive analysis